inferablehq/pgchat/README.md

 ## FAQ

+### Which LLM is being used?

+By default, `pgchat` will use the managed version of [Inferable](https://github.com/inferablehq/inferable) which in turn uses Anthropic's Claude 3.5 on AWS Bedrock to service requests.

 ### How does it work without exposing connection strings?

 All `pgchat` queries are proxied via a function that runs on your local machine.
 As a result, the execution environment is completely isolated.